PranavRudra/CMSC330/Rust.md

 ### Smart Pointers

-- smart pointer is a reference plus metadata (i.e. `String` since it points to heap-allocated data along w/ length and capacity)
+- smart pointer is a reference plus metadata (i.e. `String` points to heap-allocated data along w/ length and capacity)
 - `Box<T>` values point to heap-allocated data (`Box<T>` type implements the Deref and Drop traits)
   - reduces copying from ownership moves (now we're just copying a pointer and not underlying data)
   - enables dynamically sized objects (i.e. recursive types since size need not be known at compile time)